Are there any requirements in order to be a guardian?

 Will I get confirmation after I apply?

 - Yes.
 If you apply online you will get a confirmation page indicating that your application has been received.
-If you mail us the application you will be notified via email or a phone call that your application has been received.
+If you mail us the application you will receive a letter stating that your application has been received.

 How long is my guardian application kept on file?

 - Your application is kept on file until you tell us to remove it.
 Any time you want to be removed from our list of possible guardians email us at firstname.lastname@example.org or call (805) 610-0180.
-In addition, when we send out an email to all guardians on our list when we are starting to plan a flight, you can reply and tell us to remove your name.
+After you go on a trip, unless you request that we keep your application on file to go again, we will delete your application.

 Once you are chosen to go as a Guardian